 Who: Students ages 12-18 compete in teams guided by adult mentors and coaches.
 These students are highly encouraged to form strong team rapport and serve as community ambassadors for FIRST and STEM, in general.

-When: The CENTERSTAGE℠ presented by RTX challenge debuted September 9, 2023.
+When: The INTO THE DEEP℠ presented by RTX challenge debuted in May of 2024.
 “Build and Practice Season” runs from September to January with some Qualifying Season overlap from October to March.
-Depending on the location, state/regional championships occur from December to March, with the World Championship taking place April 15-20, 2024.
+Depending on the location, state/regional championships occur from December to March, with the World Championship taking place in April of 2025.

 Where: The FIRST Championship will take place at the George R. Brown Convention Center in Houston, TX.